COMP122/pythagorean.mips/assignment.md

    1. construct an if-then-else control flow, where the Boolean test is:
       `` X == Y``
    1. print the appropriate string via the write_string syscall
+      * print "True!" if the Boolean test is true.
+      * print "False!" if the Boolean test is false.
-   1. terminate the program via the halt syscall
+   1. terminate the program via the exit syscall

 ### Type of Triangle:
-In the next version of the program, you are to modify the output of the program based upon the comparison of X and Y. You could model the following Java code you to solve your problem.
+In the next version of the program, you are to modify the output of the program based upon the comparison of X and Y. You can model code using the following Java code.

   ```
   if (X == Y) { System.out.printf("Right!\n") }